Q. What's the difference between classical & musical theatre vocal technique?

 A. It's the only way to develop technique.
 Pianists practice their scales.
 Champion ice-skaters get up at dawn and go to the rink.
 Writers cloister themselves away for hours at a time.
 The Muse can't move through you if you don't do the work.
 What is the work of the singer?
 The voice is the only instrument which must be formed before it can be played upon.

 Q. Aren't some singers "naturals?"

 A. Indeed they are!
 The smart ones, however, figure out what they are doing so they can fix things when they get into trouble.
 And believe me, everyone gets into trouble one way or another.
-Talent only is not enough.
+Talent alone is not enough.